-While we have a general idea as to what Halo: Infinite’s narrative will entail, it’s unclear what new features are being introduced on the gameplay side of things.
+While we have a general idea as to what Halo: Infinite’s narrative will entail, it’s blurry what features are being introduced on the gameplay side of the matter.
 This is further complicated by the onslaught of new rumors and potential leaks that continue to pop up online.
 Here’s what 343 has confirmed so far:

 - There will be armor customization (similar to Halo: Reach).